heedrox/ric-escape/README.md

 # RIC Escape

 A conversational escape game for Google Assistant.
-In Spanish.
+In English and Spanish.

 You have 35 minutes to avoid crashing your spaceship into a star, with the help of RIC, a Remote Interface to Consciousness.